 The Difference Between Translation and Localization

-Did you recently ask yourself, “What is the difference between translation and localization?”
+Are you wondering, “What is the difference between translation and localization?”
 If so, we’re not surprised.
 Translation and localization are commonly confused terms in the language industry.
 Oftentimes, they are used interchangeably.
-However, these two words are not one in the same.
+However, when it comes to translation vs localization, those words aren’t one in the same.

 So what is the difference?
 In this article, we are going to provide the definition of each and break down the various applications of translation and localization activities.